medelfor/surreal-docs-documentation/surdocs/docs/reference/cli.md

  - [project create](docs/cli/project-create "Project create command") command - the command used to create Surreal Cloud projects;
  - [project delete](docs/cli/project-delete "Project delete command") command - the command used to generate the documentation;
  - [project list](docs/cli/project-list "Project list command") command - the command used to generate the documentation;
- - [project publish](docs/cli/project-publish "Project publish command") command - the command used to generate the documentation;
+ - [project publish](docs/cli/project-publish "Project publish command") command - the command used to change visibility of Surreal Cloud projects.;

 ``contents
 cli/global-options